sind00/product-lab/README.md

-# Sydney's Product Lab
+# Product Lab
-## From $0 to $10: The Journey

 ---

 ## What Is This?

-This repository contains everything from a structured brainstorming session to identify, validate, and build digital products.
-The goal: make the first $10 on the internet.
+This repository to identify, validate, and build digital products.

 ---